A rising interest in crafts

 Knitting in progress

-The article also mentions the many people (laughingly calling themselves scrubbers!) who have been making scrubs for NHS and careworkers.
+The article also mentions the many people who have been making scrubs for NHS and careworkers.
 I am pleased to have had the opportunity to be one of their number.
 I couldn’t make scrubs as my overlocker is in my studio, inside a locked building that I cannot use just now.
 My part has therefore been to make laundry bags (for the scrubs to go in for washing) and headbands to which masks can be attached to avoid irritation for workers who would otherwise wear elastic straps round their ears.
 Here is the second batch of headbands I made.

 The sewing hub I have been contributing to has been organised by my sewing friend Aimee Veitch (whose profession is couture dressmaker).
 She set up a fundraiser to raise £300 for materials and finished by raising £2,300!).
 Hundreds and hundreds of items have been distributed already.